qadenz/qadenz.github.io/pages/index.md

 # License

 The Qadenz Library is made available under the [PolyForm Internal Use License](https://polyformproject.org/licenses/internal-use/1.0.0/) as a "Source Available" library.
 Teams are welcome to use Qadenz to power their internally managed test automation projects and modify as needed, but are prohibited from re-distributing the library or marketing/selling Qadenz (and derivative works of Qadenz) as a product for their customers.
-Please see the FAQ for more detail on licensing.

 # Getting Started